How tariffs impact Canadians—and how to prepare if you’re facing debt

 1. Review and adjust your budget

-It’s important to be proactive with your budget now so you can be more prepared for changes that might effect your finances.
+It’s important to be proactive with your budget now so you can be more prepared for changes that might affect your finances.
 Start by reassessing your spending and identify areas where you can cut back.
 Focus on essentials, reduce non-essential spending, and look for ways to stretch your budget.

 2. Prioritize high-interest debt